 Commenting on the results of two studies ESMO, Dr Martin Styuver of Amsterdam University of Applied Sciences, the Netherlands, noted that the Society of Clinical Oncology Australia recommends exercise as a part of standard cancer treatment.
 He stressed the importance of raising awareness of the benefits of exercise, including in cancer.

-"Now we have to figure out what exercise program is best suited for patients with various forms and stages of cancer, and how to achieve various results, such as reducing fatigue and improving physical fitness, - says Styuver -.
-From a scientific point of view , we need to understand how to classify patients according to the type of exercise that will have the most beneficial effect on quality of life. "
+"Now we have to figure out which program is best suited for patients with various forms and stages of cancer, and how to achieve various results, such as reducing fatigue and improving physical fitness, - says Styuver -.
+From a scientific point of view, we need to understand how to classify patients according to the type of exercise that will have the most beneficial effect on quality of life. "